Communications and Marketing team

 In her role at the care home company, she was responsible for a wide range of marketing activity, for 30 care homes nationwide.
 This included print adverts, helping the homes promote their events, as well as sending newsletter email and social media updates.

-Since completing a degree in marketing with media studies, from the University of East London, Hannah has gone on to study a masters in Global Digital Marketing, which is due to be completed by September 2023.
+Since completing a degree in marketing with media studies, from the University of East London, Hannah went on to study a masters in Global Digital Marketing, which she completed in January 2024.

 At the Bar Council, Hannah’s role involves working on various marketing activity throughout the website, email and social media.
 She works closely with the communications team and external partner’s, to promote services, training and events and resources to its members and the public.

-Hannah is in quite early stages of her career and brings creativity, an eagerness to learn and a passion for all things marketing to her Bar Council role.
+Hannah brings creativity, an eagerness to learn and a passion for all things marketing to her Bar Council role.

 Isobel Lindsay, Web Content Officer